wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * The Thesis theme has a problem with the <input > field that is required for the rating system. (nonce field).
 The rating system should be disabled in that case (using Thesis).

+= Hotfixes after initial release =

+* 001: Added class wppa-slideshow-browse-link to enable hiding it with display: none.
+This was a special cutomer request and not an error.

 = 3.0.3 =

 = New features =